johanley/postscript-notes/README.md

 To avoid this, one might compute the placement of the text using the height of a small letter *x*, and dividing by two.

+## Idiom: Wrap Pages With a `begin-end` Pair
+This acts as a backstop.
+If you forget to use a `begin-end` pair in a proc which `def`s data, then that data will remain after the proc ends.
+If the data gets `def`ed in `userdict`, then that data will be there forever unless you delete it.
+Since pages are meant to be independent of each other, this is usually undesireable.

 ## Simple Mistakes
 * misspelling a name